zilongshanren/programmers-guide/README.md

 G.md - Appendix G - WP8 Installation and Setup

-H.md - Appendix H - Creating a New Empty Project
+H.md - Appendix H - Creating a New Example Project

 1.md - Chapter 1 - About